 It’s honestly one of my all time favourite recipes.
 I didn’t want to eat all of the lemon curd as is (though, I’m pretty confident I’d give it a good go), so I incorporated it into this no bake mason jar dessert.

-For the ‘cheesecake’ component, basically all you are doing here is whipping up some cream cheese, Greek yogurt and icing sugar until smooth and creamy.
+For the “cheesecake” component, basically all you are doing here is whipping up some cream cheese, Greek yogurt and icing sugar until smooth and creamy.
 Easy!
-I opted not to have a graham crust bottom layer, but if you like that would be totally okay.
+I decided not to have a graham crust bottom layer, but if you like that would be totally okay.

-Keeping these desserts in a jar on the simpler side, I didn’t opt for a typical cheesecake graham crumb base.
+- Keeping these desserts in a jar on the simpler side, I didn’t go for a typical cheesecake graham crumb base.
 However, some at the bottom mixed with butter would be lovely.
 Crushed cookies would work too.

-Don’t like, don’t have or prefer not to use lemon curd?
-My mixed berry chia jam would work lovely here.
+- Don’t like, don’t have or prefer not to use lemon curd?
+This mixed berry chia jam would work lovely here.

 More Easy Dessert Recipes

-If you make these easy jar desserts, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make these easy jar desserts, be sure to leave a comment below!

 No Bake Jar Dessert